Prahladpuri Temple: Colonial India

-Multan Riots
+Multan riots and Hindu-Muslim conflict

-In August 1880, the Mahant obtained consent from local civil and military authorities to install the 45 ft. spire.
-Construction continued for about three months before the Mahdoom of the mausoleum petitioned Cordery, the Commissioner of Multan, for a cease order.
-Upon investigation, Cordery reported to Lt.
-Governor Egerton, who decided to not only reinstate the 1876 agreement but also ask Hindus to cede possession of the compound well and an adjacent plot.
-The Hindus appealed before Viceroy Ripon, and c.
-August 1881, a committee composed of six people each from the Hindu and Muslim community was set up to arrive at a compromise — their proposed solution was to allow the spire but as a compensation, grant the sole possession of the well and ownership of the plot to the Muslims.
+In August 1880, the Mahant obtained consent from the local civil and military authorities to install the 45 ft. spire.
+Construction continued for about three months before the makhdoom of the mausoleum petitioned Cordery, the Commissioner of Multan, for an order halting the work.
+Upon investigation, Cordery reported the matter to Lt.
+Governor Egerton, who decided not only to reinstate the 1876 agreement but also to require the Hindus to cede possession of the compound well and an adjacent plot.
+The Hindus appealed to Viceroy Ripon, and around August 1881, a committee comprising six representatives each from the Hindu and Muslim community was constituted to arrive at a compromise.
+The committee proposed allowing the spire while, in compensation, granting the Muslims the sole possession of the well and ownership of the entire plot.

-Before the solution could be approved by the government and implemented, (Note: The Amrita Bazar Patrika of 11 August 1881 (p.
-1) reports the Government to have informed the Hindus of Multan about their intentions to "shortly issue an order" on the dispute.) the town got enmeshed in the communal tensions fomenting across Punjab against the backdrop of Arya Samaj's cow-protectionist movements.
-The question of transport and sale of beef in Multan town became an affair of competitive communalism.
-On 20 September 1881, a riot erupted and spanned over two days, resulting in 50,000 rupees worth of damage but no casualties.
-Hindu rioters had burned a mosque in the city's bazaar, attacked the Walli Muhammadi Mosque, and incinerated a Quran; in retaliation, a Muslim mob arsoned the Prahladpuri temple.
+Before the proposal could be approved by the government and implemented, (Note: The Amrita Bazar Patrika of 11 August 1881 (p.
+1) reports the Government to have informed the Hindus of Multan about their intentions to "shortly issue an order" on the dispute.) the town became enmeshed in the communal tensions spreading across Punjab against the backdrop of Arya Samaj's cow-protectionist movements.
+The transport and sale of beef in Multan town soon became an affair of competitive communalism.
+On 20 September 1881, a riot erupted and continued over two days, resulting in property damage estimated at 50,000 rupees but causing no casualties.
+Hindu rioters burned a mosque in the city's bazaar, attacked the Wali Muhammadi Mosque, and desecrated a Quran by setting it on fire; in retaliation, a Muslim mob set fire to the Prahladpuri temple.
 (Note: The entire contingent of British troops from Multan Cantonment had to be dispatched to control the riot.)

-However, the temple was quickly renovated by the Hindu community.
-A month later, on 14 October, the government issued its decision — the local authorities lacked jurisdiction to decide on the issue of additions to the temple structure, and hence, the Hindus were to either dismantle the spire or follow the compromise arrived at by the committee.
-On 29 October, the Hindus decided in favor of the latter.
-A well for the Hindus was constructed in an adjacent plot and a wall erected between the mausoleum and the temple.
+The temple, however, was quickly renovated by the Hindu community and a month later, on 14 October, the government issued its decision: the local authorities lacked jurisdiction to decide on the issue of additions to the temple structure, and the Hindus were therefore required either to dismantle the spire or to accept the compromise promised by the committee.
+A fortnight later, the Hindus chose the latter option.
+A new well for the Hindus was subsequently constructed in an adjacent plot, and a wall was erected between the mausoleum and the temple.
+Around this time, as increasing restrictions made access to the temple difficult for Hindu pilgrims, the image was relocated to Narasimha Mandir, a newly established shrine in the town.